-Through the power of one-to-one connections, the ABF Career Alliance is making that community available to you and other Christian Scientists currently enrolled in undergraduate, graduate, or vocational education programs in the US and Canada.
+Through the power of one-to-one connections, the ABF Career Alliance is making the student community available to you and other Christian Scientists currently enrolled in undergraduate, graduate, or vocational programs in the US and Canada.

 Why?
 Expand and grow your professional network!
-One of the best resources you have for college and career information and connections is other students who are exploring the same interests.
-And if those students are approaching their college-to-career journey from the standpoint of spiritual values gained in Christian Science, these connections are even more valuable!
+One of the best resources you have for college and career information and connections is other students exploring the same interests.
+And if these students are approaching their college-to-career journey from the standpoint of spiritual values gained in Christian Science, these connections are even more valuable!

-And, potential employers who are looking for interns, or qualified candidates to fill job openings, can view your profile, and request a connection with you!
+An added benefit is that potential employers can view your profile, and request a connection with you!

 - Select a connection(s) and then request a connection(s).
 You will receive an email from Robin Jones who will give you the information you need to connect to the student you requested.